aaronsisler/applications.process-planner/README.md

 ### To Do

-1. Update Schedule Service
-1. Announce if there will be a collosion of process in a suite.
+1. Announce if there will be a collision of process in a suite.
 1. Take year as an argument